-(MTH) 202 Introductory Statistics (3)
+MTH 202 Introductory Statistics (3) (Common course number MATH 1342)

 Prerequisite: Two years of high school algebra or demonstrated competence approved by the instructor.
 This course is a study of collection and tabulation of data, bar charts, graphs, sampling, measures of central tendency and variability, correlation, index numbers, statistical distributions, probability, and application to various fields.
 (3 Lec.)